Objectives of the service

 Within the proposed system, exact positioning is required.
 There is no real alternative for GNSS as manual localisation would not be precise enough.

-Currently, the FAMOS system is in the implementation phase where automated processing chains are developed, allowing for a high grade of automation when analysing satellite images.
+The implementation phase of the FAMOS system is finished, where automated processing chains are developed, allowing for a high grade of automation when analysing satellite images.